Aneesurrehman

 Aneesurrehman is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
 He represented the Kanth constituency of Uttar Pradesh and is a member of the Peace Party of India.

 Early life and education

 Aneesurrehman was born in Kasampur in Moradabad district, Uttar Pradesh.
 He holds B.Com and LLB degrees from Aligarh Muslim University.
 Before being elected as MLA, he used to work as an agriculturist.

 Political career

-Aneesurrehman has been a MLA for one term and represents the Kanth constituency.
+Aneesurrehman has been a MLA for one term and represented the Kanth constituency.
 He is a member of the Peace Party of India political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Rajesh Kumar Singh of the Bharatiya Janata Party.